zzikkzzakk/zzikkzzakk/README.md

 Description: Implemented scalable big data jobs and infrastructure on AWS for processing millions of time-critical sensor data from vehicles worldwide.
 Addressed challenges like skewed geodata distribution.
 Led a team of up to 10 developers.

-🗺️ Software Engineering: Python Backends with Django
+## 🗺️ Software Engineering: Backends for AI applications with Python / Django
-Technologies: Python, Django, Azure, AWS, Docker, Terraform
+Technologies: Python, Django, GCP, Azure, AWS, Docker, Terraform

-Description: Developed various Python backends with Django, including REST APIs.
+Description: Developed various Python backends for AI applications with Django, including REST APIs.
+Applications include LLM+RAG solutions as well as AI agents.
 Designed software architecture and cloud infrastructure, and automated infrastructure using Terraform.
 <!--
 **zzikkzzakk/zzikkzzakk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.